 Session chaired by Clive Myrie.

-Panel discussions with key figures from policing, criminal justice and the private sector.
-Discussions take place in different rooms, looking in depth at key issues:
+Breakouts - Panel discussions in different rooms looking in depth at key issues:

 Five from the Floor

 Five PCCs & Chiefs each give a five-minute speech on practical ways to improve community safety.